 WEBINARS WITH Q & A

-(held on the third or fourth Sunday of each month at noon pacific time)
+(attend live online - held on the third or fourth Sunday of each month at noon pacific time)

 All RTK Webinars are recorded and later accessible to the public.
 RTK reserves the right to use the webinars for any purpose, including but not limited to promotional activities, educational awareness, news spots, documentaries, television programs, etc. If you wish to remain anonymous, please do not display your video or use your full name (you are still encouraged to ask questions by posting in the Zoom chat box and the moderator will read your question to the presenters).